katmohd/Book-Challenge/README.md

 # Book-Challenge
-Entry submission for SheCodes Life-changing Book Challenge

-Single landing page with snap scroll made with HTML, CSS, and JavaScript
+Single landing page with hero image and snap scroll made with HTML, CSS, and JavaScript for SheCodes Life-changing Book Challenge